 One of your videos of the zero waste bikini recently went viral with over 4 Million views, why do you think that is?

 I think it blew up because it’s a very unique thing to see.
 The zero-waste technique is a fascinating process to watch and based on the comments I see, people are amazed by not only the technique but the fact it utilises sustainable materials.
-My first video was also controversial, I got a lot of hate comments because the pattern was so unique, a lot of people wanted to give their opinions, ‘this would be so much better if it was all one colour of fabric scraps instead of all mismatched!’ – a lot of people had opinions that they wanted, people love to share their opinions online and since this isn’t your average bathing suit, people always have something to say.
+My first video was also controversial, I got a lot of hate comments because the pattern was so unique, a lot of people wanted to give their opinions, ‘this would be so much better if it was all one color of fabric scraps instead of all mismatched!’ – a lot of people had opinions that they wanted, people love to share their opinions online and since this isn’t your average bathing suit, people always have something to say.

 Have any brands approached you since the video went viral?